Youth Opportunities Program

 YOP does this work through the Youth Opportunities Advisory Board (YOAB), which is made up of 16 students from four local public and private high schools.

 Applications for YOAB membership are being accepted for the 2021-22 school year and are due Tuesday, June 1.
 Please visit the YOAB page for more information.

 - Providing outreach to youth to increase awareness of Census 2020

 - Contributing youth perspective to the master plans for Transportion and Open Space and Mountain Parks (OSMP)

 - Creating a video about the achievement gap

-- Organizing the Martin Luther King Jr. Day celebration
+- Organizing the Martin Luther King Jr. Youth Day of Service

 Local Youth Leadership Opportunities and Youth Volunteer Information